Chi-SquareX/Healthcare_NLP_application/README.md

   Before using Gemini, make sure to configure the API key obtained from the Google AI Studio for access to the Gemini model.

-  ## Disclaimer

-This application is for educational and demonstration purposes only.
-It should not be used as a substitute for professional medical advice or diagnosis.
-Always consult with a qualified healthcare provider for accurate medical information and treatment.

 ---

 # Implementation of RAG using Langchain and Google Gemini